outside the box

 The frame is still but imperfections - dust, grain, weave - confirm the medium as film & echo the DVD’s dying role distributing movies.
 The tension between analogue & digital forms suggests the longevity of the former over the latter.
 In mainstream & creative life, people increasingly embrace traditional forms such as vinyl records & film photography, while new technology hastens the obsolescence of once dominant digital media.
 As with Kosuth, the question is where meaning is created: In the description or the object defined by it.
 The hubristic words coming from the speaker helped define the DVD & assisted in its success.
 But the viewer sees the hollowness of these words: DVDs only acquire meaning when imprinted with the digital traces of an artefact.
 Speeding towards disuse, it is emptied of that meaning, yet sits on a pedestal as a museum-piece, an artefact in its own right at last.

-Work in progress.
-Showing at "Creative Legacies: Collaborative Practices for Digital Cultural Heritage", Valletta, 9-12 September 2018.
+Showed in "Creative Legacies: Collaborative Practices for Digital Cultural Heritage", St James Cavalier, Valletta, September 2018.